m-GDEV/blog-posts/cl1va5sol02vmkmnv3r165nm7.md

-## How to publish a Hugo site on Github Pages
+## How to Publish a Hugo Site on Github Pages

 ### Pre-requisites